Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 1. Low-level widgets.

 `Low-level widgets` are highly-reusable widgets that should only present the given data.
 The most common approach is using the `low-level widgets` to create `high-level widgets` that will properly configure them for different needs.
-See more details about high-level widgets in the [Widget Structure Organization](03_widget_structure_organization.md) document.
+See more details about high-level widgets in the [Widget structure organization](03_widget_structure_organization.md) document.

 2. High-level widgets

 `High-level widgets` are used to actually display the data for a user.
 Commonly, these widgets use `low-level widgets` as a building component to create the required view.
 Also, these widgets should accept the `view model`.
-See [Widget Structure Organization](03_widget_structure_organization.md) document to get more information about `high-level` widgets.
+See [Widget structure organization](03_widget_structure_organization.md) document to get more information about `high-level` widgets.

 So, to sum up: